nostalgia-dev/nostalgia_chrome/README.md

 1. `pip install nostalgia_chrome`

-1. To test it out, run `nostalgia_chrome serve`.
+1. To test it out, run `nostalgia_chrome server`.
 This will run the web server in the foreground so you can see that it works.

 1. Visit a (non-file / localhost) URL so that you can verify it works.
 The data will be stored in `~/nostalgia_data/meta.jsonl`, `~/nostalgia_data/html`.